 If you need a cheap 12-inch powered speaker the Behringer B112D is an excellent option.

 Behringer Eurolive B112D

 Alto TX312 Review

 - Respectable Sound – At this price the Alto overperforms.
 Clean and precise with no distortion and plenty of headroom.

-- Bargain Price – The TS range from Alto offers an aggressively priced range of speakers.
+- Bargain Price – The TX range from Alto offers an aggressively priced range of speakers.
 A solid entry point if you don’t have much to spend.

-- Ergonomic – The dual handles and low weight lend the TS312 to easy setup and transport.
+- Ergonomic – The dual handles and low weight lend the TX312 to easy setup and transport.

 - Build Quality – Component quality is not amazing.
 Make sure your purchase comes with a warranty in case of early failure.

 - Needs Tuning – Out of the box, the output is not balanced.
 No tuning options mean you’ll need to connect to an external board for adjustments.

 The Alto TX312 is an affordable entry-level 12-inch powered speaker.
 It is loud and powerful and offers decent sound quality.
 While not as refined as more expensive speakers it’s hard to fault due to the low price.
 It’s attractive and pole mountable.

 Despite some durability concerns, it’s a capable speaker at a great price.